layervault/divergence/README.md

 divergence start --port=88
 ```

+There is also a `--dev` flag that will run divergence in the foreground instead of daemonizing it.

 ### Port 80

 On many systems, running on port 80 requires special permissions.
 If you try starting divergence, but get the error `TCPServer Error: Permission denied - bind(2)`, then you will need to run divergence with sudo (or as root).
 If you use RVM to manage multiple Ruby versions, then you can use `rvmsudo` instead.

 Make sure, if you're using Git over SSH, that you have your repository's host added to your known hosts file for the root user.

+### HTTPS

+Divergence currently does not support HTTPS on its own; however, you can still use HTTPS in combination with a load balancer if you enable SSL termination.

+## TODO

+* Handle multiple users at the same time
+* Build-in HTTPS support

 ## Contributing